Swiss-Polar-Institute/data-management-guidance/documentation/metadata.md

 ## Metadata

-Metadata is the "data that provides information about the data" (Merriam Webster, 2020).
+Metadata is a description of the data [@mccarthyPresentedEighthInternationala, @grayScientificDataManagement2005a, @michenerMetainformationConceptsEcological2005], giving information about the "who, what, when, where, why and how" [@recknagelEcologicalInformatics2018a].
+Put in other words, it is "data about data" [@fegrausMaximizingValueEcological2005].

-Without information about how data and samples were collected, final results cannot be interpreted correctly (Smith et al., 2015).
-Metadata is also documentation that is a reminder to your future self (and others) of what your data or samples are.
+Information about a dataset quickly deteriorates over time [@michenerNONGEOSPATIALMETADATAECOLOGICAL1997a].
+Metadata is documentation that is a reminder to your future self (and others) of what your data or samples are.
+Without information about how data and samples were collected, final results cannot be interpreted correctly [@smithFieldTrialsHealth2015].

-Will you remember in 10 years what a particular acronym was?
+To get you thinking: will you remember in 10 years what a particular acronym was?
 Do you remember why a sample was collected in an unexpected location?
 Would someone else know that a set of particular air filters may have picked up abnormally high levels of a particular particle because at the time you passed through a plume of smoke?

 ### How is metadata used?